-The following keywords are supported for use in the target portion of ACIs to indicate the set of entries and/or operations to which an access control rule applies:
+The following keywords are supported for use in the target portion of ACIs:

-Target Keyword Description extop Specifies the OIDs for any extended operations to which the access control rule should apply. target Specifies the set of entries (identified using LDAP URLs) to which the access control rule applies. targattrfilters Identifies specific attribute values (based on filters) that may be added to or removed from entries to which the access control rule applies. targetattr Specifies the set of attributes to which the access control rule should apply. targetcontrol Specifies the OIDs for any request controls to which the access control rule should apply. targetfilter Specifies one or more search filters that may be used to indicate the set of entries to which the access control should apply. targetscope Specifies the scope of entries to which the access control rule should apply.
+Target Keyword Description Wildcards extop Specifies the OIDs for any extended operations to which the access control rule should apply.
+No target Specifies the set of entries, identified using LDAP URLs, to which the access control rule applies.
+Yes targattrfilters Identifies specific attribute values based on filters that may be added to or removed from entries to which the access control rule applies.
+Yes targetattr Specifies the set of attributes to which the access control rule should apply.
+Yes targetcontrol Specifies the OIDs for any request controls to which the access control rule should apply.
+No targetfilter Specifies one or more search filters that may be used to indicate the set of entries to which the access control should apply.
+Yes targetscope Specifies the scope of entries, relative to the defined target entries or the entry containing the ACI fi there is no target, to which the access control rule should apply.
+No

-Table 4: Access Control Target Keywords
+Table 4: Summary of Access Control Target Keywords